spanishpear/oxc/apps/oxlint/conformance/snapshot.md

 'use strict'; module.exports = function identity (value) { return value; }
 ```

-AssertionError [ERR_ASSERTION]: Should have no errors but had 1: [
+AssertionError [ERR_ASSERTION]: Should have no errors but had 2: [
   {
     ruleId: 'rule-to-test/strict',
-    message: "'use strict' is unnecessary inside of modules.",
+    message: "Use the function form of 'use strict'.",
-    messageId: 'module',
+    messageId: 'function',
     severity: 1,
     nodeType: 'Literal',
     line: 1,